 This performance measurement, like the Outcome Monitoring measure, is more applicable in some categories, such as the Prevention and Treatment of Substance Abuse and the Provision of Basic Necessities, than in others.
 For this reason, three categories are not included in the analysis of this section: Alternative Education, Traditional Education, and Child Care.
 This section asks several questions regarding accessibility to programs, including whether inquiries are made regarding the cause of the current circumstance, whether program use is monitored, and whether program access is restricted or prioritized according to need.
 All of the questions focus on the primary issue of whether or not the agency assesses need and then allocates resources accordingly.
 The scarcity of resources makes determining the nature of a client's circumstances essential to agencies seeking to provide effective and compassionate aid to those most in need.

 Maintaining accessibility and fulfilling needs in light of resource constraints is one of the greatest challenges facing the non-profit sector.
-The average and median scores for the six service categories that are evaluated on Accessibility range between 5.4 and 7.0.
-All categories contain agencies with scores of 9 and above.
-The Services for People with Disabilities category had the highest concentration of agencies scoring a perfect 10, which indicates performance excellence.
-All service categories contain agencies that score below 3 for Accessibility, indicating room for significant improvement.
+The average and median scores for the six service categories that are evaluated on Accessibility range between 5.5 and 7.3.
+All categories contain agencies with perfect scores of 10, which indicates performance excellence.
+All service categories except Counselling and Crisis Intervention contain agencies that score below 2 for Accessibility, indicating room for significant improvement.